- Read for a Lifetime Book List 2015-16

 - Registering to Vote at Age 17 in Illinois

-Beginning Jan.
-1, 2014, most Illinois 17-year-olds will be eligible to register and vote in a primary election – a first in our state’s history.
-U.S. citizens who were born on or before Nov.
-4, 1996 can register and vote in the March 18, 2014 Primary Election.
-This new law will let younger voters choose which candidates will be nominated to represent political parties in the Nov.
-4th, 2014 general election.
-The deadline to register to vote in the March 18th primary is February 18th.
+Most Illinois 17-year-olds are now eligible to register and vote in a primary election – a first in our state’s history.
+This new law will let younger voters choose which candidates will be nominated to represent political parties in general elections.
 To learn more, click here.